Leica Digilux 3 versus Canon 6D Mark II

 The 6D Mark II is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the Digilux 3 has been discontinued (but it can be found pre-owned on ebay).
 There has not been a direct replacement model for the Digilux 3 from Leica.

-So what conclusions can be drawn?
-Is there a clear favorite between the Leica Digilux 3 and the Leica Digilux 3?
+So what is the bottom line?
+Is the Leica Digilux 3 better than the Canon 6D Mark II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Leica Digilux 3: